alxtrnr/bongo-twisty/content/blog/week_notes_34_2025.md

 **Photography**
 Feeling more familiar with the camera (X-T4).
 Finding my way round the settings easier.
 Reconfigured the quick menu and custom settings.
 Left one of the custom slots clear with no tweaks.
 I've been shooting from that mostly this week and changing settings on the fly.
 It's working out well.
 Certainly thinking more about what might work for the subject/scene.
 Feels like I am learning more this way.

-**Blog**
+**Computer and internet**
 I have published a new blog post every day this week.
 Blaugust has been a good motivator to write and think about writing more.
 Thinking about writing has led to reflecting on all manner of different things.
 Writing is helping to put some shape and form to those reflections.
 I'm learning lots from the practice.

+Spent some time on the CSS and associated files to change up the look of this site.
+I have little interest and even less inclination to spend time learning all the ins and outs of how to do this myself.
+Been there done that kind of thing.
+These days I get an LLM to do all that grunt work.
+I prompt the LLM to, "comment the code according to best practice to help me learn and understand".
+It's a laudable aim but in all honestly mostly redundant.

+I've been reading lots of other blogs.
+I'm drawn towards bloggers that share reflective posts and personal accounts of their day to day life.
+I manage feeds with NewsBlur.
+I like the homespun feel it has.
+Using a free account for now to limit myself to 64 sites.
+Doing so encourages me to curate and read rather than hoard and ignore.

 **Any Other Business**
 So I tried fasting last weekend.
 It felt good to exercise more control over my eating.
 I had another go this week.
 It never went to plan on Tuesday.
 I adapted.
 Instead of complete fasting I followed the 16/8 method.
-Only eating between 1.00pm and 9.00pm.
+Only eating between 1.00 pm and 9.00 pm.
 That went well so have been doing it each day since.

 There's a couple of ancient Greek words that chime with me.
 Akrasia and Enkrateia.